-I bake these Fruit Muffins all the time since I always have fresh fruit and sometimes we don’t eat all of it in time, so this is the best way to “reuse” that soft fruit you have leftover.
+I bake these Blueberry Streusel Muffins all the time since I always have fresh fruit and sometimes we don’t eat all of it in time, so this is the best way to “reuse” that soft fruit you have leftover.

-Please watch the Video recipe below on how to bake these muffins
+Please watch the Video recipe below on how to bake these Blueberry Streusel Muffins

 I didn’t have the buttermilk on hand so I’ve substituted by adding 1 tablespoon of lemon juice to 1 cup of milk.
 Super Easy trick!

 Once you bake these Blueberry Streusel Muffins and see how Easy and Delicious this recipe is, I’m sure it will become your Family’s Favorite as well!!

 HOW TO MAKE THE BEST BLUEBERRY STREUSEL MUFFINS